drprojects/DeepViewAgg/README.md

 - cuda >= 10.1
 - gcc >= 7

-All remaining dependencies (PyTorch, PyTorch Geometric, etc) should be installed using the prodived [installation script](install.sh).
+All remaining dependencies (PyTorch, PyTorch Geometric, etc) should be installed using the provided [installation script](install.sh).

 The code has been tested in the following environment:
 - Ubuntu 18.04.6 LTS